abimaelhernandez/dreamstore-getting-started/README.md

 > **NOTE** Make sure this workspace is not used by anyone since your changes here will affect this person.
 To make such check, run `vtex workspace ls`

 You can check your current workspace by entering on `https://{{workspace}}--{{account}}.myvtex.com`.
-This page is the raw dreamstore having one searchbar, followed by a banner and a shelf.
+This page is the raw Dreamstore having one search bar, followed by a banner and a shelf.

 TODO: INSERT FIGURE HERE

-The current dreamstore is awesome, but a little customization is always welcome, so let's add our own component bellow the existing shelf.
+The current Dreamstore is awesome, but a little customization is always welcome, so let's add our own component bellow the existing shelf.
 Our component will be a very simple product list showing the available products in the store.
 Go back to the terminal, create a new host folder and type
 ```sh
 $ vtex init
 ```

 A selection menu like the one bellow will appear.
-Choose the `Dreamstore getting started` option and hit enter
+Choose the `Dreamstore getting-started` option and hit enter
 ```sh
 $ vtex init
 info:    Hello!
 I will help you generate basic files and folders for your app.